 Unzip the downloaded firmware upgrade file and double-click the .exe file.
 Then enter the IP address, the user name, and the password in the dialog fields and click Upgrade Now.
 You can use the Ping button to test your entered details.
-See "How to upgrade multiple devices" on page 145.
+See "How to upgrade multiple Rack PDUs" on page 147.

-Using the Utility for manual upgrades, primarily on Linux: On non-Windows operating systems, the Firmware Upgrade Utility extracts the individual firmware modules, but does not upgrade the device.
+Using the Utility for manual upgrades, primarily on Linux: On non-Windows operating systems, the Firmware Upgrade Utility extracts the individual firmware modules, but does not upgrade the Rack PDU.
 See "Firmware File Transfer Methods" on page 144 for the different upgrade methods after extraction.